tatuylonen/wikitextprocessor/README.md

   ``True``).

 This returns the parse tree.
-See below for a documentation of the ``WikiNode`` type used for representing the parse tree.
+See below for a documentation of the ``WikiNode`` class used for representing the parse tree.

 ```
 def node_to_wikitext(self, node)